top of page

 Education: B.S. in Biological Sciences, University of Missouri - Columbia, 2019; B.A. in Anthropology, University of Missouri - Columbia, 2019

-My name is Jade Thomas, I am a first-year Biological Anthropology graduate student at Washington University in St. Louis under Dr. Theresa Gildner.
+My name is Jade Thomas, I am a Biological Anthropology graduate student at Washington University in St. Louis under Dr. Theresa Gildner.
 I am most interested in researching the relationships between pathogens, inflammation, and the human immune system through the lens of evolutionary medicine and life history theory.
 I also hope to study how these relationships might influence the development and/or progression of autoimmune and chronic inflammatory diseases.

 Katie Nemeth